Restaurants offer indoor dining; MBTA cranks up service

 Personal trainers can see clients by appointment only, and only one person at a time, or two if they are from the same household.

-After boosting subway and bus service on Sunday, the Massachusetts Bay Transportation Authority also increased commuter rail and ferry service on Monday.
+After boosting subway and bus service Sunday, the Massachusetts Bay Transportation Authority also increased commuter rail and ferry service Monday.

 Face coverings will be required on buses, trains and ferries, and the T may make scheduling adjustments in response to overcrowding.